 - Reinforce the school’s policy concerning bullying and make sure that your child is not afraid to ask for help.

 - If you know your child is involved in bullying, please discuss the issues with them and inform school.
 The matter will be dealt with appropriately.
 You should expect to hear back about the action that will be taken within four working days.

 Monitoring and Review

-The headteacher, who will report to governors about the effectiveness of the policy on request, monitors this policy on a day-to-day basis.
+The Headteacher, who will report to governors about the effectiveness of the policy on request, monitors this policy on a day-to-day basis.